xonq/tutorials/annotationPipeline.md

 <br />

 #### Are you specifying the right output type?
 Many commands use an output flag, typically `-o` or `--output`.
 However, some programs want a file name and some want a directory.
 Frustratingly, some programs want a directory that exists, some will make it if it does not exist, and some want to make it.
-I have tried to make these nuances clear in the tutorials by denoting output files as something similar to `<OUTPUT/FILE>` and directories as `<OUTPUT/FOLDER>` so please abide by the tutorials.
+I have tried to make these nuances clear in the tutorials by denoting directories as `<OUTPUT/DIRECTORY>` so please abide by the tutorials.
 Most commands also come equipped with a `-h`, `-help`, and/or `--help` flag, so you can also check what the software wants for the output flag.

 <br />